niki4810/cypress-101/docs/README.md

 This tutorial assumes you have:
 - Basic understanding on how to run commands in a terminal or command prompt.
-- Node installed on your machine.
+- `Node.js` version 10 or above installed on your machine.
+You can download the installer [here](https://nodejs.org/en/download/), alternatively you can install `Node.js` via nvm to manage multiple versions of node, see the instructions [here](https://github.com/nvm-sh/nvm#installation-and-update)
 - Basic understanding of JavaScript would be nice to have.

 ---